HallaSurvivor/Blog/_posts/2024-12-20-BDiff-classifies-things.md

     So we have two bundles, one with a global right $G$-action and one with a global left $G$-action.
 So we can take thier [tensor product][17] to be left with a new bundle, not necessarily admitting a global $G$-action.

+[^13]:
+    I want this to be a quick low effort post, so I'm going to shamelessly steal all my graphics from Baez and Muniain's book _Gauge Fields, Knots, and Gravity_.